jhumelsine/jhumelsine.github.io/_posts/2024-04-25-interpreter-design-pattern-parser.md

 The GoF use the phrase: _hand-crafted (usually __recursive descent__) parser_.
 A [Recursive Descend Parser](https://en.wikipedia.org/wiki/Recursive_descent_parser) is a [top-down parser](https://en.wikipedia.org/wiki/Top-down_parsing).
 More specifically, I’ll describe an [LL(k) Parser](https://en.wikipedia.org/wiki/LL_parser) which parses rules __Left__ to Right applying the __Leftmost__ rule looking no more than __k__ tokens ahead.

 That all sounds more intimidating than it really is.
-It's mostly a set of methods that call each other.
+It's mostly a set of methods that call each other recursively.
 The implementation derives from the grammar about as easily as the design derived from the grammar.
 Sometimes the implementation needs to look a few tokens ahead to know which methods to call.

 These parsers basically work this way:
 * Each grammar rule will have its own method.